-First, a full disclosure that we’re members of business networking groups – the Athena Network; Business Biscotti; Chamber of Commerce; and the FSB.
+First, a full disclosure that we’re members of business networking groups – the Athena Network and Business Biscotti.
 And Sanzen Digital wouldn’t have got off the ground as quickly as it did without having networking as part of our launch and growth strategy.

 In our experience, the benefits of networking have far outweighed the cost of the membership fees.
 Having said that, if you google your local area, you will find free networking groups.
 And often fee charging networks also have informal groups – where for the price of a coffee – non-members can also attend.